 (c) Includes an after-tax gain of $10 million related to the discontinuation of a cash flow hedge on a forecasted transaction that became probable of not occurring.

+The accumulated other comprehensive income at September 30, 2001 was a $1.5 billion reduction in Shareholders’ Equity.
+Of this amount, $1.1 billion relates to currency translation impacts for assets in Brazil.

 12. BUSINESS SEGMENT INFORMATION

 As discussed in Note 2, management is in the process of dividing Enron into three fundamental groups of businesses – Core, Non-Core and Under Review.
 The following business segment information does not reflect the results of this on-going evaluation.